Peridot - Gem-Quality Olivine

 The Leucite Hills include several, geologically young lamproite volcanoes & flows that erupted 900,000 to 3.1 million years ago.
-They started their journey from the earth's mantle under one of the thickest parts of the Wyoming Craton.
+This magma began its journey deep in the earth's mantle under one of the thickest parts of the Wyoming Craton.
 Cratons are very old, cool, continental cores necessary for melting deep within the earth's upper mantle (where diamonds are formed).

-While exploring this region, I collected grab samples from lamproite in the northeastern part of the field & two samples yielded chromites with similar geochemistry to chromites found as mineral inclusions in diamond - thus this tells me some of the volcanoes began their journey at 90 to 120 miles beneath the surface where diamonds are common.
+While exploring, I collected grab samples in the northeastern part of the field & two samples yielded chromites with similar geochemistry to those found as mineral inclusions in diamond - this means, some of these lamproites began their journey 90 to 120 miles beneath the surface where diamonds crystallize under high pressure and temperature.

 HOW TO FIND PERIDOT

 Peridot is typically found in deep-seated mafic and ultramafic volcanic and plutonic rocks.
 Olivine basalts are good sources.
 Most ultramafic rocks contain some olivine, but it is often replaced by serpentine; thus, good olivine in ultramafic rocks is hard to find.
 Search areas that have had considerable basaltic (mafic) volcanic activity in the geological past.
 Some good olivine has been reported near Peridot, Arizona, as well as at Kilbourne Hole in southern New Mexico.